Steamcord/steamcord-docs/src/integrations/rust-plugin.md

 `Token` must a valid Steamcord API token, which can be generated in the [API tokens](https://steamcord.io/dashboard/tokens) section of the dashboard.

-### `ChatCommand` string
+### `ChatCommands` array

-The name of the in-game Oxide command.
+An array of in-game chat command names.
+Multiple commands can specified and will function as aliases.

-### `ProvisionRewardsOnJoin` boolean
+### `ChatCommandsEnabled` boolean

-Whether to provision rewards when players join the server.
+Whether chat commands are enabled.

 ### `Rewards` array

-`Rewards` is an array of `Reward` objects, each with `Requirements` and `GroupName` properties.
+An array of `Reward` objects, each with `Requirements` and `GroupName` properties.

 The `Requirements` property is used to specify the required conditions for a player to earn the reward.

-Allowed `Requirements` elements are as follows:
+Allowed `Requirements` values are as follows:

-- `Discord` - The player connected their Discord account.
+- `Discord` - The player linked their Discord account.
 - `DiscordGuildMember` - The player is a member of the configured Discord guild.
 If a player meets this requirement, they will also meet the `Discord` requirement.
 - `DiscordGuildBooster` - The player is Nitro boosting the configured Discord guild.
 If a player meets this requirement, they will also meet the `DiscordGuildMember` and `DiscordGuildBooster` requirements.
-- `Steam` - The player connected their Steam account.
+- `Steam` - The player linked their Steam account.
 - `SteamGroupMember` - The player is a member of the configured Steam group.
 If a player meets this requirement, they will also meet the `Steam` requirement.